nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Difference](https://github.com/krzysztofzablocki/Difference) - Simple way to identify what is different between 2 instances of any type.
 Must have for TDD.
 - [Pages](https://github.com/nachonavarro/Pages) - Lightweight, paging view solution for SwiftUI.
 - [Mockolo](https://github.com/uber/mockolo) - Efficient Mock Generator for Swift.
+- [Mocker](https://github.com/WeTransfer/Mocker) - Library written in Swift which makes it possible to mock data requests using a custom URLProtocol.

 ## API